shanu2698/Data-Analysis-India-Education-/README.md

 Reports are in ./reprts you can find a PDF file in there

-for rendering the .nbhtml  the .Rmd
+for rendering the .nbhtml or pdf perform a knit in the .Rmd as per your requirement

 original Project gave my 95%